haakonnessjoen/librouteros-api/README.md

 # Event based usage

+== Example

+Look at test3.c for a example of automatic event dispatching using .tags (tags are internally chosen by librouteros).

 ## int ros_send_command(struct ros_connection *conn, char *command, ...);

 Works exactly as ros_send_command_wait() except that it does not wait for an answer.
 You should alwas set a .tag= word if you are awaiting several answers.